dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

 ## Seed the database

-Create a new class named `SeedData` in the *Models* folder.
-Replace the generated code with the following:
+Create a new class named `SeedData` in the *Models* folder with the following code:

 [!code-csharp[](razor-pages-start/sample/RazorPagesMovie22/Models/SeedData.cs?name=snippet_1)]